 Early cancellation of the rental contract can be made only if the room can be re-let.

 There are washing machines and dryers in all residences.
 Payment is made cash-free using your student ID or CampusCard.

-If you need to interrupt your stay in Heidelberg for study-related reasons (e.g. studying abroad or an internship), then you are entitled to a room in a flat share once you have returned without having to re-apply for a room.
+If you need to interrupt your stay in Heidelberg for study-related reasons (e.g. studying abroad or an internship), then you will be considered with priority for a place in our dorms, once you have returned, without having to re-apply for a room.
 However, this is only applicable if you are still eligible to carry on living in the residence.
 To get a room in a flat share after you return, you should hand in an (informal) application to move in again to your POC, together with written verification that you intend to interrupt your studies (e.g. internship contract, admission confirmation from a foreign university, etc.).
 Please note that you are not entitled to occupy the same room.

-Students from the University of Heidelberg , the University of Education, Hochschule für Kirchenmusik Heidelberg, Hochschule für jüdische Studien, Heidelberg, Heilbronn University, Baden-Wuerttemberg Cooperative State University Mosbach (DHBW), Baden-Wuerttemberg Cooperative State University Heilbronn and the DHBW CAS.
+Students from the University of Heidelberg , the University of Education, Hochschule für Kirchenmusik Heidelberg, Hochschule für jüdische Studien, Heidelberg, Heilbronn University, Baden-Wuerttemberg Cooperative State University Mosbach (DHBW), Baden-Wuerttemberg Cooperative State University Heilbronn and the DHBW CAS, as well as the Schwetzingen Technical Institute & Graduate Court Registrars' College.
 More information in the usage regulations for residences run by the Heidelberg student union.